Stuntnuts: The Movie

 Stuntnuts: The Movie is an upcoming action film directed by Damien Walters.
-Serving as the first of a new trilogy in, and the third film installment overall in the Kick-Ass franchise by Mark Millar and John Romita, Jr.
+Serving as the first of a new trilogy (and the third film installment overall) in the Kick-Ass franchise by Mark Millar and John Romita, Jr.

 Premise

 A group of athletes set out to raise funds so that the gym where they all trained can stay open.
 They use their athletic and gymnastic skills to hire themselves out as stuntmen.